Some longtime readers may recall that this story was posted annually on this day for the first few years of JMG.

 Then I walked home for the second time that day.

-NOTE: All of the photos in this post are scans of the physical photos I took that day with a disposable camera, so I’m afraid they don’t enlarge as well as digital photos.
+NOTE: All of the photos in this post are scans of the physical photos I took that day with that disposable camera, so I’m afraid they don’t enlarge as well as digital photos.

-UPDATE: Smithsonian Magazine this week published an accounting of the above-mentioned boat lift.
-I had no idea that it was so huge.
-Spike Lee this week also devoted a portion of his HBO 9/11 documentary series to the boat lift.
+UPDATE: Smithsonian Magazine last year published an accounting of the above-mentioned boat lift.
+I’d had no idea that it was so huge.
+Spike Lee also devoted a portion of his 2021 HBO 9/11 documentary series to the boat lift.

 A makeshift armada of about 150 commercial vessels of various types—tugboats, ferries, charter boats—transported an estimated 500,000 people out of the disaster zone of lower Manhattan to safety in New Jersey and Brooklyn. https://t.co/ZWsddZ6trT